bplatta/platpi-site/content/posts/univeral-basic-income.md

   "futurology"
 ]
 date = "2016-12-12T13:42:00-06:00"
-title = "Universal Basic Income" description = "Universal basic income is a heavy handed, non-scalable way of fixing the disparities growing in our economic system.
+title = "Universal Basic Income: Punting" description = "Universal basic income is a heavy handed, non-scalable way of fixing the disparities growing in our economic system.
 But it'll buy us some time." tags = [
   "speculation",